botforge-robotics/ros2_android/README.md

 # 🤖 ROS 2 Humble on Android (Termux)

-*Run ROS 2 Humble, Micro-ROS and RIO ROS2 packages on your Android device using Termux and ROS2Sense Mobile App for sensor hub*
+*Run ROS 2 Humble, Micro-ROS ,Groq Cloud LLM and RIO ROS2 packages on your Android device using Termux and ROS2Sense Mobile App for sensor hub*
 </div>

 ---